REAL ESTATE SEO GROWTH HACKS: GET MORE DIRECT LEADS

 Believe it or not, the internet isn't the complex enigma it may appear to be.
 It’s helpful to think of search engines more like libraries.

-What Google and Co do is sift through their libraries of information whenever you ask it something.
+What Google does is sift through their libraries of information whenever you ask it something.
 This is achievable by running a quick search through its index and returning the most relevant information for your search.

 Manually searching these billions of pages (as you would in a physical library) and returning the best most relevant content to the searcher in only a couple of seconds is a really difficult task.
-To put it in perspective, Google executes 7 billion searches every day in 2020.
+To put it in perspective, Google executes 2 trillion searches every day in 2022.

-So a top search provider for real estate, like Google, Bing, and Yahoo are actively crawling the web 24/7.
+So a top search provider for real estate, like Google, Bing, Yahoo, and other search engines are actively crawling the web 24/7.
 Their algorithms are relentlessly searching for top-value content to feed their audience in their search queries.
 When they find a page they deem high-quality they archive it and file it under a category, which in our case is real estate.

 Many factors aside from the keyword help the search engine crawlers to determine the niche of the website, including: how recent a particular piece of content is, the authoritativeness of the content in terms of the source's credibility, the screen size on mobile devices, the website loading speed, and whether your business is local.

-What we’re trying to say is: SEO isn’t about just driving traffic to your website, it’s about driving traffic from your target audience that converts.This is what you want as a real estate player.
+What we’re trying to say is: Search Engine Optimization isn’t about just driving traffic to your website, it’s about driving traffic from your target audience that converts.This is what you want as a real estate player.

-Considering that real estate SEO is organic, relatively cheap, and sustainable, you would be crazy to not want to incorporate it into your marketing and lead generation strategy.
+Considering that SEO is organic, relatively cheap, and sustainable, you would be crazy to not want to incorporate it into your marketing and lead generation strategy.